awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network-tutorial.md

       If output is returned, the annotation exists\.
 If no output is returned, then the variable is not set\.
 For a production cluster, you can use either this setting or the setting in the following step\.
 If you use this setting, it overrides the setting in the following step\.
 In this tutorial, the setting in the next step is used\.

-   1. Update your `aws-node` `DaemonSet` to automatically apply the `ENIConfig` for an Availability Zone to any new Amazon EC2 nodes created in your cluster\.
+   1. <a name="custom-networking-automatically-apply-eniconfig"></a>Update your `aws-node` `DaemonSet` to automatically apply the `ENIConfig` for an Availability Zone to any new Amazon EC2 nodes created in your cluster\.

       ```
       kubectl set env daemonset aws-node -n kube-system ENI_CONFIG_LABEL_DEF=topology.kubernetes.io/zone